wachin/adb-send-files/README.md

 # adb-send-files
-Copy/Transfer files from Android to PC and from PC to Android with adb, using script running on a terminal on Linux
+Copy/Transfer files from Android to Linux PC and from Linux PC to Android with adb, using script running from a Linux terminal inside Clex Terminal File Manager

 # Tested in

-- MX Linux 21 x386 and SAMSUNG GALAXY J5 Android 6.0.1
+- [MX Linux 21](https://sourceforge.net/projects/mx-linux/files/Final/) x386 and SAMSUNG GALAXY J5 Android 6.0.1

 # Requirements